-Capturing the Energy: an excellent collection that tells the story of a well-known platform throughout its 40-year lifespan, enabling future research by academics and the general public into its construction, operation and management.
+Capturing the Energy: an excellent collection that tells the story of a well-known platform throughout its lifespan, enabling future research by academics and the general public into its construction, operation and management.

-CNR: proper management of information relating to a decommissioned asset, minimising the burden of long-term retention whilst ensuring that regulatory needs are met, and a legacy for the company with opportunities to publicise its activities to a wide audience.
+Operator: proper management of information relating to a decommissioned asset, minimising the burden of long-term retention whilst ensuring that regulatory needs are met, and a legacy for the company with opportunities to publicise its activities to a wide audience.